rjcmarkelz/BIS180L_web/_posts/2015-04-02-1-Sequence_Alignment.md

 	less ce1.comp
 	less ce1.shuffle.comp

-They files look pretty similar, but are they **exactly** the same?
+The files look pretty similar, but are they **exactly** the same?
 We can use the Unix `diff` command for that.

 	diff ce1.comp ce1.shuffle.comp